 and login to the DCS with detector expert username and password (or guest, without password).
 Remote sessions expire after 1 hour, after which the DCS UI asks you to insert again your password, for security reasons.
-If no password is inserted, the UI remains opened, but without any privileges ("NO USER").
+If no password is inserted, the UI remains open, but without most of the privileges ("NO USER").